'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 There was another patent detail of the coffin, and that was the unusual symbol located on the top part of the middle of the wooden coffin.
 This peculiar symbol had warranted my participation in the case.

-'What dae ye surmise detective crow has occurrit sir?'
+'What dae ye surmise has occurrit inspector?'
 Officer Galloway asked, with his thick Scottish brogue.

 'Judging from the scant evidence provided Galloway, there is very little at the moment, we can surmise.
 However, there are undeniable details that have arrested my attention forthwith', I replied.